EN Banner

 Difference between Blue Lagoon and Secret Lagoon

-We have seen and heard so many people saying that Blue Lagoon is a tourist trap, it is way too expensive, and that you should go to the Secret Lagoon instead.
+We have seen and heard so many people saying that Blue Lagoon is a tourist trap, that it is way too expensive, and that you should go to the Secret Lagoon instead.
 Are Blue Lagoon and Secret Lagoon even similar or comparable to begin with?

 Let’s examine each of them in detail.